florating/skincare-routine-helper/README.md

 No worries, the Skincare Routine Helper is here!

 The Skincare Routine Helper is an evidence-based app to help recommend skincare products and general skincare routines based on area of concern and ingredient safety.

+Users can:

-Users can search the product database and filter for products that are environmentally friendly, pregnancy-safe, fragrance-free, and more.
-Users can start with a beginner-friendly skincare routine, and they can eventually level up to more advanced routines consisting of multiple steps with a variety of different active ingredients (eg: niacinamides, vitamin C, and retinols).
+- search the product database and filter for products that are environmentally friendly, pregnancy-safe, fragrance-free, and more
+- create and start a beginner-friendly skincare routine
+- level up to more advanced routines consisting of multiple steps with a variety of different active ingredients (eg: niacinamides, vitamin C, and retinols)

-Check out the video demo on Youtube [here](https://youtu.be/iLkXraSDivw)!
+- view safety data for ingredients based on recommendations from agencies like the World Health Organization and more
+- view potential adverse reactions/interations between ingredients across multiple skincare products within a single routine

-*[Click here](#the-skincare-routine-helper) to go back to the top.*
+_[Click here](#the-skincare-routine-helper) to go back to the top._

 ### Tech Stack

 **Backend:** Python, Flask, Flask-Login, Werkzeug

 - **Database:** SQL, PostgreSQL, SQLAlchemy, Flask-SQLAlchemy
 - **Data cleanup/generation:** pandas, Mockaroo
 - **Web scraping:** Beautiful Soup, ratelimiter

 **Frontend:** HTML, CSS, Jinja, Javascript, jQuery, jQuery UI, Bootstrap

 - **Data visualization:** D3.js
 - **Image server:** Cloudinary

-*[Click here](#the-skincare-routine-helper) to go back to the top.*
+_[Click here](#the-skincare-routine-helper) to go back to the top._

 ## Features